opnsense/docs/source/manual/reverse_proxy.rst

 power to do a TLS handshake inside your own computer centre.

 ..
 Warning::
-    You should not use this for upstream servers reachable via untrusted newtworks.
+    You should not use this for upstream servers reachable via untrusted networks.
     Use (1) or (4) in such cases.

 (4) TLS Passthough